isa-Lai/blog/README.md

 # Blog
-This is my personal blog to store my notes and knowledge.
+This is my personal blog to archive my notes and knowledge.
 Check [Isa Blog](isa-lai.com/blog) for more articles.
 Check [Isa Protfolio](isa-lai.com) for more info about me.

 ## Deployment